pypa/hatch/docs/history/hatch.md

 ***Added:***

-- Add the `--all`/`-a` flag to the `build` command to build every workspace member defined by the selected environment, consolidating artifacts in the workspace root's `dist` directory by default
+- Add the `--all`/`-a` flag to the `build` command to build the workspace root and every workspace member defined by the selected environment, consolidating artifacts in the workspace root's `dist` directory by default.
+A root that does not define a `project` table is skipped so that a top-level `pyproject.toml` may only contain workspace configuration

 ***Fixed:***